akka/akka/akka-docs/src/main/paradox/typed/cluster-sharded-daemon-process.md

 ## Scalability

 This cluster tool is intended for up to thousands of processes.
-Running with larger sets of processes might see problems with Akka Distributed Data replication or process keepalive messages.
+Running with larger sets of processes might cause problems with Akka Distributed Data replication or process keepalive messages.

 ## Configuration